foam-framework/foam2/README.md

 ## Documentation

-* _npm run doc_ generates API documentation in doc/gen/.
-Run your favorite web
+* _npm run doc_ generates HTML API documentation in doc/gen/.
-server to view it.

 Documentation is created by JSDoc with a plugin to account for Foam's package structure and declarative nature.
 JSDoc modules correspond with Foam packages.